What a difference a year makes.

 On behalf of Geordie and from the bottom of my heart, thank you for continuing to believe in the impact of theatre – especially during uncertain times – and the possibilities it inspires for ushering in confidence and empowerment for our young people and the adults in their lives.
 It has been a gift to be a part of the legacy of what Geordie does, and I am proud to celebrate all the children, teens, families, teachers, and communities who continue to be the foundation of everything we do.

 With respect, appreciation, light, and love – thank you and I hope to see you at the theatre!

 * VIRTUAL PERFORMANCES*

-This special event gives all ages the chance to discover great works in Theatre for Young Audiences with staged readings in collaboration with the National Theatre School of Canada, our acclaimed 2Play touring shows (The Little Mighty Superhero and Celestial Bodies) on the main stage, as well as activities for the whole family to enjoy, curated by Geordie Theatre School!
+This special event gives all ages the chance to discover great works in Theatre for Young Audiences with staged readings in collaboration with the National Theatre School of Canada, our acclaimed 2Play touring shows (The Paper Bag Princess and Selfie) livestreamed from Espace Geordie, and our 2018-19 2Play Tour hit The In-Between!

 Directed by Mike Payette